 Still, last week’s events in Egypt, Iraq, Syria and many other places remind us that the United States is an excellent place to live.
 Some of this we owe to the wisdom and will of our founders and ancestors.
 Some of it we owe to the vast, largely untouched trove of resources that lay before the first settlers.
 In some ways, we’ve just been lucky.

-Of course, our culture has its own fault lines, but usually we manage to use the rule of law to resolve them without taking to the streets, which is exceptional enough in the modern world.
+Of course, our culture has its own fault lines, but usually we manage to use the rule of law to resolve them without taking to the streets.
 Sure, we’re exceptional, but maybe we can find a way to appreciate our exceptionalism, while tempering it with realism and modesty.
 Now, that would be exceptional, indeed.

 John M. Crisp teaches in the English Department at Del Mar College in Corpus Christi, Texas.
 Email firstname.lastname@example.org.
 Distributed by Scripps Howard News Service, www.shns.com.)